 2. SENTINEL DOME

-Sentinel dome is the ceremony location of choice in Yosemite National Park if you want some of the most iconic images possible.
+Sentinel dome is the ceremony location of choice in Yosemite National Park if you want some of the most iconic images possible away from the crowds.
 This lovely site has arguably the best views of Half Dome in the park and, compared to Glacier point, fewer people make the short hike out to the peak of the dome.
 You’ll also spy Nevada and Vernal falls.
 If you don’t mind a little hiking seriously consider this as your destination.
 Sunrise and sunset here is to die for.
-There’s nothing like watching the golden light hit thee granite slopes of Yosemite’s many spectacular peaks.
+There’s nothing like watching the golden light hit the granite slopes of Yosemite’s many spectacular peaks.
 Can you think of a more perfect backdrop for a vow exchange?

 • MAXIMUM GUESTS - 11